 From next summer a number of events held in the UK could become cash free, according to The BBC.

-The news service claims that payments at a number of event venues could be made via a wristband that is also the event ticket, which will have to be pre-loaded with money.
+The news service claims that payments at a number of venues such as The Porter Tun, King George III, Sugar Rooms, Queen Charlotte room, Smeaton Vaults and James Watt room could be made via a wristband that is also the event ticket, which will have to be pre-loaded with money.

 The article reveals that trials have been taking place over the past two years.
 According to The Independent, major music festivals are planning to go cash free next year, but no event promoter would confirm to The BBC that next year’s events will be completely cash free.